Introducing the ‘SHORTEE’ CLUB

 Professional golfers know the importance of athletic development for golf.
 As a recreational golfer, you may not have the time to train like an elite athlete, but by simply adding a few swing drills into your daily routine, you can dramatically improve your game.
 And you don’t have to go to the golf course or driving range, you can do these exercises at home.

-Introducing the New GolfGym 23″ Shortee Training Club.
-Great for indoor swing training and off-season conditioning.
+The 23″ Shortee Training Club is great for indoor swing training and off-season conditioning.
 My friends at GolfGym were inspired by my Cardiogolf program and designed the New GolfGym 23″ Shortee Training Club for my students to practice indoors just like I do in Cardiogolf.

 Establish Good Habits with